From d115a3e759e4812fb6417da41aa2ad507415004c Mon Sep 17 00:00:00 2001

 -Markdown is *way* too complicated to fit in 500 bytes.

--So I just wrote the Really Important Parts: `
+-So I just wrote the Really Important Parts: `<p>` and some inlines.

 -